…that starts powering attached module(s) at dusk

 - Adding the 1N4001 diode as shown makes sure that load is only switched on when it’s dark.
 This means that charging and powering the load can’t happen at the same time.

 The reason?
-If we didn’t take these steps, the TP406 board wouldn’t be able to sense a full battery and would keep charging the battery even when it’s fully charged, leading to bad things like fire!
+If we didn’t take these steps, the TP406 board wouldn’t be able to sense a full battery and could keep charging the battery even when it’s fully charged, leading to bad things like fire!

 - We don’t recommend using more than one Lithium Ion battery in a charging circuit because it can, under some circumstances, also lead to bad things like fire!